-The day after their troubled trip to the Philippines came to an end, The Beatles arrived in India for the first time, following a brief refueling stop in Bangkok, early in the morning of 6 July 1966.
+The 1966 Indian visit following a brief refuelling stop in Bangkok, early in the morning of 6 July 1966.

 Although they had hoped to spend time in India resting and discovering the country’s music, their stay was anything but relaxing.
 Six hundred fans greeted their arrival at Delhi Airport in New Delhi, and the Oberoi Hotel, where they stayed, was soon surrounded.